In This Section

 - If you are unclear about anything, make sure to ask more questions.
 You should leave the meeting with a clear understanding of how your accommodations will be implemented.

-If you are still unsure about how to discuss your needs with faculty, please make an appointment with the Administrator of Student Accommodations.
+If you are still unsure about how to discuss your needs with faculty, please make an appointment with the Office of Student Accommodations.

 Faculty Implementation of Approved Accommodations